No. 6 Group RCAF: History

 No. 6 Group was a Royal Canadian Air Force formation, differing from the previous No. 6 Group RAF.
+Air Commodore Charles Rumney Samson led No. 6 Group from 1924 to 1926.
 In 1936, No. 1 (Air Defence) Group RAF, a group of auxiliary bomber squadrons formed in 1926, was renamed No. 6 (Auxiliary) Group.
 No. 6 (Auxiliary) Group was renamed No. 6 (Bomber) Group on 1 January 1939.
 No. 6 (Bomber) Group initially was an operational bomber group.
 The first bombing attack on the naval base at Wilhelmshaven was by Nos.
 107 and 110 Squadrons from No. 6 (Bomber) Group RAF with Bristol Blenheim bombers on 4 September 1939.
-In the spring of 1940, that group became dedicated to controlling Bomber Command Operational Training Units providing three months training to new bomber crews and occasionally adding bombers to bomber streams.
+In the spring of 1940, it became dedicated to controlling Bomber Command Operational Training Units providing three months training to new bomber crews and occasionally adding bombers to bomber streams.
 No. 6 (Bomber) Group RAF was renamed No. 91 (Bomber) Group RAF on 11 May 1942 and the 6 Group designation was transferred to the RCAF on 25 October 1942.

 No. 6 Group RCAF was made up of Article XV squadrons: RCAF units formed under the British Commonwealth Air Training Plan, for service with British operational formations; hence No. 6 Group was part of Royal Air Force (RAF) Bomber Command.
 However, a significant number of personnel from the RAF, Royal Australian Air Force (RAAF), Royal New Zealand Air Force (RNZAF) and other Allied air forces were attached to 6 Group during the war.